 Mac trash recovery works only to recover recently deleted photos on Mac.
 To recover permanently deleted photos you must have Remo Photo Recovery software.

-Use the below-mentioned steps to recover deleted photos back from Mac using the Time Machine backup.
+Use the steps below to recover deleted photos back from Mac using the Time Machine backup.

 - Connect your Time Machine backup disk to your MacBook or Mac.

 - Go to Finder and open the Time Machine application.

 - Once you open the Time Machine setup, the application will display all the available backup files.

 - You can scroll through the backup files using arrow buttons or the scroll bar.
 The time and date of backup will be mentioned in the bottom right corner.

 - After selecting the right backup, navigate to the location, where the deleted images used to exist.